opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 - Star Tree index consolidates the data and hence is a storage efficient index which results in efficient paging and fraction of IO utilization for search queries.

 ## Considerations
-- Star Tree index ideally should be used with append-only indices, as updates or deletes are not accounted in Star Tree index.
+- Star Tree index ideally should be used with append-only indexes, as updates or deletes are not accounted in Star Tree index.
 - Star Tree index will be used for aggregation queries only if the query input is a subset of the Star Tree configuration of dimensions and metrics
 - Once star-tree index is enabled for an index, you currently cannot disable it.
 You have to reindex without the star-tree mapping to remove star-tree from the index.
     - Changing Star Tree configuration will also require a re-index operation.
 - [Multi-values/array values]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/#arrays) are not supported
 - Only [limited queries and aggregations](#supported-query-and-aggregations) are supported with support for more coming in future
-- The cardinality of the dimensions should not be very high (like "_id" fields), otherwise it leads to storage explosion and higher query latencies.
+- The cardinality of the dimensions should not be very high (like `_id` fields), otherwise it leads to storage explosion and higher query latencies.

 ## Enabling star tree index
 - Set the feature flag `opensearch.experimental.feature.composite_index.star_tree.enabled"` to `true`.
 For more information about enabling and disabling feature flags, see [Enabling experimental features]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/experimental/).